steedcrugeon/RAKE/README.md

 # Credit where credit is due, thanks to:

-DiscoSledge - for the gratuitious use of many Artworks Beale - for the liberal use of some Tantares Props GregoxMun - for use of a Kerbal Suit Texture
+ - DiscoSledge; for the gratuitious use of many Artworks
+ - Beale; for the liberal use of some Tantares Props
+ - GregoxMun; for use of a Kerbal Suit Texture